Deliver exceptional services and quality of care for people who are at the end of life, as well as the carers and families beside them.

 Build the knowledge and skills required to become a palliative care specialist, or undertake research or quality assurance projects focused on improving the delivery of palliative care.

-No.1 in Australia
+No.1 in SA

-(The Good Universities Guide 2022 (postgraduate), public SA-founded universities only)
+(The Good Universities Guide 2024 (postgraduate), public SA-founded universities only)

-the top 2%
+Ranked in the top 2%

-of universities in the world.
+of the universities in the world

 Embedding end of life care into the usual practice of all healthcare professionals in acute hospitals is a goal of Flinders palliative care graduate Alison Hession.